hasura/graphql-engine/graphql/manual/auth/webhook.rst

 Authorization Webhook
 =====================

-You can configure a webhook (see :doc:`GraphQL Server Options <../deployment/options>`) to authenticate all incoming requests to Hasura GraphQL server.
+You can configure a webhook (see :doc:`GraphQL Server Options <../deployment/graphql-engine-flags/reference>`) to authenticate all incoming requests to Hasura GraphQL engine server.

 .. image:: ../../../img/graphql/manual/auth/webhook-auth.png